InfoPeopleFilm ListArchiveLost FilmsTheaters

 Directed by F. Richard Jones

-Cast: Douglas Fairbanks [The Gaucho], Lupe Velez [the mountain girl], Eve Southern [the girl of the shrine], Nigel de Brulier [padre], Gustav von Seyffertitz [Ruiz], Michael Vavitch [Ruiz’s first lieutenant], Charles Stevens [The Gaucho’s first lieutenant], Albert MacQuarrie [the victim of the Black Doom], Geraine Greear (Joan Barclay) [the girl of the shrine, as a young girl]; Mary Pickford [the Virgin Mary], William B. Davidson, Chris-Pin Martin
+Cast: Douglas Fairbanks [The Gaucho], Lupe Velez [the mountain girl], Eve Southern [the girl of the shrine], Nigel de Brulier [the padre], Gustav von Seyffertitz [Ruiz], Michael Vavitch [Ruiz’s first lieutenant], Charles Stevens [The Gaucho’s first lieutenant], Albert MacQuarrie [the victim of the Black Doom], Geraine Greear (Joan Barclay) [the girl of the shrine, as a young girl]; Mary Pickford [the Virgin Mary], William B. Davidson, Chris-Pin Martin

 Drama.